 A Stimulating Academic Community

-St Catherine’s has a large and integrated community of undergraduates within the Medical Sciences Division, studying Biomedical Sciences, Experimental Psychology, Medicine and Philosophy, Psychology & Linguistics.
-We also have postgraduate students working towards MSc and DPhil degrees, as well as the graduate-entry Medicine course.
-We encourage networking across these different student groups at joint social and academic events, such as:
+St Catherine’s has a large and friendly community of undergraduates within the Medical Sciences Division, studying Biomedical Sciences, Experimental Psychology, Medicine and Philosophy, Psychology & Linguistics.
+We encourage networking between the Biomedical Sciences students and these different student groups at joint social and academic events, such as:

 - Catz Biomedical Society.
-Once per term, we meet together to hear about the research of a college tutor and/or a senior student, followed by Q&A. The students and tutors attending then share a dinner together in Hall, where they can continue their discussions of the science presented over a hot meal and a glass of wine.
+Once per term, we meet together to hear about the research of a college tutor and/or a senior student, followed by Q&A. The students and tutors attending then share a dinner together in Hall, where they can continue their discussions of the science presented over a meal.

 - Journal Club.
 Once per term, students meet to debate the merits and consider the implications of a recently published research article.